-The Fourth Annual Constitution Day Survey from ConstitutionFacts.com
+The Sixth Annual Constitution Day Survey from ConstitutionFacts.com

-Oak Hill Publishing (June 2010): Since September 2009, more than 50,000 people have taken the ConstitutionFacts.com online poll.
+Oak Hill Publishing (August 2012): Since September 2011, more than 100,000 people have taken the ConstitutionFacts.com online poll.
 The 10-question quiz tests knowledge about the Constitution and Constitution history.
-Upon completion of the quiz and before receiving their scores, participants were asked to provide a few demographic details about themselves.
+Upon completion of the quiz and before receiving their scores, participants were asked to provide demographic details about themselves.
 Quiz takers then had the opportunity to share their scores via Facebook or email and to take a more extensive 50-question quiz.
-More than 20% of quiz takers tested their knowledge with the longer quiz.
+More than 30% of quiz takers tested their knowledge with the longer quiz.

 Results by State & Region